My Radio Collection — 1940's

 The 1940's were a great time for radios.
 World War 2 interrupted the production of consumer radios.
 So there was about a 4 year break that gave us a jump in technology.
 FM and miniature tubes are a couple of the developments that come to mind.
 Look how many different types of radios are represented on this page.

 I sure love these sloped front sets.
 I have another one that is being repaired right now.
 This one is probably my favorite set behind the Fairbanks-Morse.
 I bought this one on ebay and was in good condition.
 I ended up replacing 80% of the paper capacitors and the grill cloth.
 That isn't the correct grill cloth, but I don't care.
 I bought the replacement wine colored push buttons and I made some radio station stickers with my Brother label maker.
 This set really looks super now!
-This radio is available for sale.

 This is similar to the 40-150 that I have.
 They call this the "log cabin" look because of the front panel woodwork.
 This covers the Broadcast band, 2.3 to 7 and 9 to 12 mhz.
 This has two IF amplifier stages and a push-pull audio stage.
 This radio came to me through ebay and had some bad problems.
 The main problem was someone had reworked the transformer but didn't wire it back in properly.
 The grid bias circuit was left out.
 I replaced the filters and changed every paper capacitor in the set.
 I sure like these slanted front sets.
-This radio is available for sale.

 They don't get any easier to fix!
 This is another one of those ebay deals.
 Luckily I didn't pay a lot for this one but it was too much anyway.
 Two tubes were wrong and the other 3 were bad.
 Batting 000 here.
 I also had to change the battery wires, the wires to the speaker and several of those other rotted rubber covered wires.
 The set worked on shortwave only.
 I found that the oscillator coil (tickler section) was open.
 I rewound this coil and now the radio plays strongly.
 I use my battery box with 1.5 volts for the filaments and ten 9 volt batteries for the B+.
-This radio is available for sale.

 This radio may turn out to be a special one in my collection.
 Around 1960 my dad and I were in the old Corning Electronics store on Bridge St. in Corning.
 Behind the counter I spotted a set just like this one.
 The person behind the counter told us that it was for sale, $10.00.
 Well, I only had $5.00 and I the guy told me that I could have it for $5.00 (this was before there was a sales tax).
 I took it home and used it for many years.
 Then in 1971 or so, I sold the set.
 I never thought about it that much until I was looking at old radios on ebay and spotted one.
 I spotted several, but the prices were above what I was willing to pay to relive my childhood.
 However, one did come along that I snapped up.
 It arrived today and I found that it was in working condition.
 Most of the tubes are very weak, so I will be putting in new ones as I find them.
 I will also put in new audio coupling capacitors and see if I can get the FM section working.
 Isn't the internet wonderful?
-This radio is available for sale.

 Now this is a RADIO!
 This thing is huge!
 The Sparton 842-SX was made in the late thirties.
 It has a combination of loctal and octal tubes.
 The RF amplifier is a 7B7, then a 7J7 mixer, the a 6K7G IF amp, a 7B6 detector and a pair of 6F6G audio output tubes.
 There is a 5Y3 and 6E5 magic eye tube.